Meetoul/android_device_Unihertz_Jelly2/docs/HOW-TO-INSTALL.md

 ## Disabling AVB (Android Verified Boot)

-To get LineageOS to boot proberly we also need to disable AV.
+To get LineageOS to boot proberly we also need to disable AVB.
 Otherwise the bootloader will check the ROM with the wrong authorization keys and prevent the loading.

 - [Atom L Releases](https://github.com/ADeadTrousers/android_device_Unihertz_Atom_L/releases)
 - [Atom XL Releases](https://github.com/ADeadTrousers/android_device_Unihertz_Atom_XL/releases)